Welcome to Overcoming the Darkness!

 MENTAL HEALTH, just like physical health, plays an important role at every stage of our lives.
 But what comes to mind first when you hear the words “mental health” or “mental illness?”
 For many, our first response might be “depressed, irrational, crazy, nuts, or violent.”
 However, approximately 1 out of every 4 people in the United States deals with some mental health related issue, yet the stigmas surrounding the subject continue to do serious harm to those who are struggling in this way, causing many to never seek treatment.

 Similarly, the stigmas surrounding SUICIDE often keep those desperately in need of help from seeking it as well.
 Suicide’s correlation to mental health is evident, as it has been determined that 90% of all people who die by suicide have a diagnosable psychiatric disorder at the time of their death.
-The latest statistics provided by the American Association of Suicidology reports that in 2012 there were 40,600 reported suicide deaths in the United States: equivalent to a fully loaded airliner crashing every other day.
+The latest statistics provided by the American Association of Suicidology reports that in 2013 there were 41,149 reported suicide deaths in the United States: equivalent to a fully loaded airliner crashing every other day.
 Currently, suicide is the 10th leading cause of death in the United States, and is the fourth leading cause of death for adults between the ages of 18 and 65 years.
-A person dies by suicide about every 13 minutes in the U.S., with an attempt estimated to be made once a minute.
+A person dies by suicide about every 12.8 minutes in the U.S., with an attempt estimated to be made once a minute.
+Suicide rates are highest for people between the ages of 45 - 54.
 Non-suicidal self-injury continues to be a major health concern as well.

 Mental illnesses can be just as, if not more so, disabling than a vast array of other medical conditions.
 Sadly, many of those who suffer never seek help, and those who do seek help do not always receive treatment.
 Mental illnesses can be fatal; and those fatalities are called suicide.
 However, we at Overcoming the Darkness strongly feel that mental illness is treatable and suicide is preventable.